 Schedule a consultation to learn more about how we can help you.

-In Tarrant County, Nace, after 17 months of litigation, recently obtained a 6-0 jury verdict for plaintiff in just 37 minutes.
-Nace literally left opposing counsel speechless
+In Tarrant County, Nace, after 17 months of litigation on a referral from Ed "Too Tall" Jones, obtained a 6-0 jury verdict in just 37 minutes.
+Nace literally left the opposing counsel speechless

-Judgment was 5 times pre-suit offer.
+The judgment was 5 times pre-suit offer.

 Nace also obtained Ed's initial investment back, along with his attorney's fees, in a partnership dispute that soured.

 In Dallas County, Nace obtained a jury verdict for a 73 year old father

 of his 7 year old daughter.